When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Discussion

 \section{Discussion}

 In this work, we made a first stride towards the study of fixed point results for credal sets.
-In particular, we derived credal-sets-versions of the celebrated Edelstein and Boyd-Wong fixed point theorems.
+In particular, we derived credal sets versions of Kakutani's, Edelstein's, and Boyd-Wong's fixed point theorems.
+We also discussed how the practitioner can check that the conditions in our results hold, and we studied the fixed point properties of Credal Bayesian Deep Learning (CBDL), a credal set generalization of BDL.

 Our findings open up many interesting questions, which will be the topic of future research.
-First, although intuitive, it remains to be explicitly shown that (Bayesian) posterior consistency/concentration can be framed as special cases of our results.
+First, although intuitive, it remains to be explicitly shown that (Bayesian) posterior consistency / concentration can be framed as special cases of our results.
 Correctly specifying the likelihood, and then applying Bayes' rule iteratively, will result in reaching a fixed point being the Dirac distribution at the right parameter.
 Second, we plan to derive an axiomatization of the desirable properties of an updating mechanism, a goal in line with the recent literature in imprecise opinion pooling \citep{Elkin_Pettigrew_2025}.

-Third, notice that, although our examples were based on CBDL, we do not confine our attention to the Bayesian paradigm alone.
-This means that our results are useful to any credal set learning paradigm.
-Consider the case where we start with a set of predictors (initialising parameters randomly or having different hyper parameter, as it is done e.g. in deep ensemble) and then, after collecting evidence, we either update the models separately, or ``trim'' them.
-That is, only a few are kept, e.g. those which clear a certain threshold for being the ``correct ones''.
+Third, notice that, although our examples were based on CBDL, we do not confine our attention to the Bayesian paradigm alone: our results are useful to any credal set learning paradigm.
+Consider the case where we start with a set of predictors (initializing parameters randomly or having different hyperparameters, as it is done e.g. in deep ensemble) and then, after collecting evidence, we either update the models separately, or ``trim'' them; Only a few are kept, e.g. those which clear a certain threshold for being the ``correct ones''.
 In the future, we plan to study the structure needed to place on these kinds of threshold-based update rules in addition to the standard learning procedure, to have fixed points, and to be able to reach them.

-Finally, we plan to inspect how our theorems can be put to use to study the existence of fixed point theorems for lower probabilities in the context of IIPM \citep{chau2025integralimpreciseprobabilitymetrics}, a generalisation that take also into account epistemic uncertainty, of the well-studied field of Integral Probability Metrics.
+Finally, we plan to inspect how our theorems can be put to use to study the existence of fixed point theorems for lower probabilities in the context of IIPM \citep{chau2025integralimpreciseprobabilitymetrics}, a generalization that take also into account epistemic uncertainty, of the well-studied field of Integral Probability Metrics.